Kiwanis: Service

-Service may be provided directly (e.g. reading to children at the library or taking therapy dogs into seniors' facilities) or through raising funds in the community to meet a community need (such as building a playground).
-Common fund-raising events include breakfast such as pancake feeds, peanut sales, or food concessions.
-Areas of service may include assistance to those living in poverty, projects that benefit children and youth, and services for the sick or elderly.
+Examples of service are a Kiwanis club in Denton, Texas that raised $10,000 for a 4th of July firework show after the city cut a $50,000 sponsorship for the event, a Kiwanis club in Princeton, New Jersey, that hosts an annual pancake breakfast, and a Kiwanis club in Lakewood, Ohio, that donated comfort bags to their local police and fire department.

 As a global project in coordination with UNICEF, members and clubs contributed more than $80 million toward the global elimination of iodine deficiency disorders (IDD), the leading preventable cause of intellectual disability.
 Beginning in 2010 Kiwanis International once again joined with UNICEF to launch a new worldwide health initiative, dedicated to wiping out maternal and neonatal tetanus (MNT), which kills more than 50,000 babies and a significant number of women each year.
 The clubs are known for the "Kiwanis doll".
 Kiwanis dolls are simple white fabric dolls which is distributed to children and allows the children to color them in to represent themselves or someone else.

-In 2007, the charitable financial arm, Kiwanis International Foundation, was awarded the top rating by an independent evaluator.
+In 2007, the charitable financial arm, Kiwanis International Foundation, was awarded the top rating by Charity Navigator.

-Kiwanis family
+Kiwanis organizations

 Kiwanis provides leadership and service opportunities for youth through its Service Leadership Programs.
 Aktion Club, Key Club, Circle K, Builders Club and K-Kids are part of Kiwanis Service Leadership Programs.
 They are sponsored by a local Kiwanis club and receive funding and leadership guidance from Kiwanis.

 Key Club

 Kiwanis founded and supports Key Club International.
-Started in Sacramento, California in 1925, Key Club is the oldest and largest service program for high school students in the world.
+Started in Sacramento, California, in 1925, Key Club is the oldest and largest service program for high school students in the world.
 As of 2010, Key Club has 250,000 members in 5,000 clubs in 30 nations, primarily in the United States and Canada, but with clubs also in Central and South America, Caribbean nations, Asia, and Australia.
 KIWIN'S (pronounced "kee-wins"), a high school program exclusive to the California-Nevada-Hawaii district, operates under the umbrella of Key Club but elects its own officers.